 The Art of Curing

 The Iberico hog gets packed in salt and hung to dry in the cool air; the salt helps keep the bacteria away.
 The curation process is a long process especially in acorn fed hams.
 During the curing process the hams lose nearly half of their weight as the fat slowly drips away.
-The curation process and be anywhere form 2-4 years!
-That's how much time it's taken into creating a delectable ham!
-The curation process goes through salting and drying, heating and cooling this cycle can go two to three times even!
-This process is significant because it gives the ham a plethora of flavors: sweet, salty, bitter,acid and of course that fifth umami flavor.
+The curation process can be anywhere form 2-4 years!
+That's how much time it's takes to create a delectable ham!
+The curation process goes through salting and drying, heating and cooling.
+This cycle can go two to three times even!
+The process is significant because it gives the ham a plethora of flavors: sweet, salty, bitter, acid and of course that fifth umami flavor.
 The meat of the iberico is also considered the most healthy out of animal fats!
 It is rich in antioxidants and may have the ability to lower bad cholesterol.
 It is also high in oleic and omega fats and oleic acids!

 How to carve and store like a Pro

 Carve at room temperature.
 Remove the layer of fat from the top and the sides of the ham until the meat is exposed.
 Note: If you plan to consume the ham in 1-2 days you can remove the fat in its entirety Trim the fat as you slice.
 Cut small, very thin slices, including some of the fat which holds much of the flavor.
-Remember to slice downwards with the knife and its best not to use a slicing machine which can alter the flavor adding a metallic taste which can stymie the flavor that took long to make special!
+Remember to slice downwards with the knife.
+It is best not to use a slicing machine which can alter the flavor adding a metallic taste which can stymie the flavor.
 As you get closer to the bone it will become difficult to slice.
-To store and avoid exposure to the air you can buy any of our ham covers that we offer here.You can also cover with plastic wrap butcher paper or a moistened cloth with olive oil!
+To store and avoid exposure to the air you can buy any of our ham covers that we offer here.You can also cover with plastic wrap, butcher paper or a moistened cloth with olive oil.